diliaur/displaysheets/README.md

 ## To Do

 - [ ] Add column for deadlines
-- [ ] Add description to page & terminology key as in old/index.html
-- [ ] To save space, make the description & key toggle-able
+- [ ] To sav space, make the description & key toggle-able
 - [ ] Sticky first column (award names) (maybe)
 - [ ] Make header row (and maybe search bar also) sticky
 - [ ] Add responsive sidebar to house checkbox filtration or other info